Alvarinho (footballer)

-Álvaro Ricardo Faustino Gomes (born 3 September 1990), known as Alvarinho, is a Portuguese professional footballer who plays for Louletano D.C. as a winger.
+Álvaro Ricardo Faustino Gomes (born 3 September 1990), known as Alvarinho, is a Portuguese professional footballer who plays as a winger for Moncarapachense.

+He played five Primeira Liga games for Paços de Ferreira and Farense, nearly a decade apart, as well as 37 matches and four goals in the second tier for the latter.
+Abroad, he represented three clubs in the Polish Ekstraklasa, winning the national cup with Zawisza Bydgoszcz in 2014.

 Club career

 Early career

 Born in Faro, Algarve, Alvarinho began his career at hometown club S.C.
 Farense in 2009 before a transfer to F.C.
 Paços de Ferreira a year later.
 He made his professional debut in his only Primeira Liga appearance for the latter, a 5–1 home win over Académica de Coimbra on the last day of the 2010–11 season, coming on as a 77th-minute substitute for Manuel José.

 A serious injury limited Alvarinho's prospects at Paços, and after loans to third division sides C.D.
 Fátima and S.C.U.
 Torreense, he joined Sport Benfica e Castelo Branco of the same tier in 2012.

 Poland

 Halfway through the 2013–14 campaign, after he scored seven goals with Benfica, Alvarinho and strike partner Marocas trained at Zawisza Bydgoszcz of the Polish Ekstraklasa, and the former eventually made the move permanent.
-He won the Polish Cup also that year, playing the final nine minutes of extra time in place of Jakub Wójcicki; the game finished goalless and he scored in the penalty shootout against Zagłębie Lubin at the Stadion Narodowy.
+He won the Polish Cup also that year, playing the final nine minutes of extra time in place of Jakub Wójcicki; the game finished goalless and he scored in the penalty shootout against Zagłębie Lubin at the Kazimierz Górski National Stadium.

-On 9 July 2014, now under compatriot manager Jorge Paixão, Alvarinho scored as Zawisza defeated league champions Legia Warsaw 3–2 at the Polish Army Stadium in the Polish SuperCup.
+On 9 July 2014, now under compatriot manager Jorge Paixão, Alvarinho scored as Zawisza defeated league champions Legia Warsaw 3–2 at the Polish Army Stadium in the Polish Super Cup.
 However, his team was relegated in 2015 and he remained in the top flight, signing for Jagiellonia Białystok on 20 August.
 A year later, he was loaned to a third team of the league, Śląsk Wrocław.